deskofy/deskofy/README.md

 > [!NOTE]
 >
-> **Deskofy** is made for founders, indie developers, and early-stage startups building web-based products.
+> If you’re a **founder, indie developer, or startup** building web-based products, we’re working on **Deskofy Platform**, an infrastructure platform designed to simplify cross-platform development and deployment of native desktop apps using Electron.
 >
-> Join our waitlist at [deskofy.app](https://deskofy.app?utm_source=deskofy-repository), we’re building an infrastructure platform that handles everything from version control to cross-platform builds and deployments.
+> **Deskofy Platform** handles everything from version control to cross-platform builds and deployments, so you can focus on building your product, not managing complex setup.
+>
+> Join our waitlist at [deskofy.app](https://deskofy.app?utm_source=deskofy-repository)

 ## Overview